-In 2019/20, the scope of the Council's investments is anticipated to widen to include both conventional treasury investments (the placing of residual cash from Council functions), and more commercial type investments, such as investment properties.
+The scope of the Council's investments includes both conventional treasury investments (the placing of residual cash from Council functions), and more commercial type investments, such as the purchase of investment properties.
 Commercial investment requires additional specialist advice and the Council will obtain this whenever it is necessary.